quantiota/AI-Agent-Farm/README.md

 ## Data Stream Processing & Machine Learning Notebooks

-The Data Stream Processing Notebook is responsible for ingesting, processing, and analyzing real-time data streams from various sources, such as financial data, sensors or social media feeds.
+The Data Stream Processing Notebook is responsible for ingesting, processing, and analyzing real-time data streams from various sources, such as financial data stream, sensors or social media feeds.
 It uses tools like QuestDB and Grafana to store and visualize the data, and can be integrated with other tools like Visual Studio Code.

 The Machine Learning Notebook is designed to facilitate machine learning tasks, such as building and training machine learning models, and analyzing data.
 It typically comes pre-configured with popular machine learning frameworks and libraries, and can support a wide range of data formats and sources.